wmhilton-stoplight/platform-docs/3.-governance/b.getting-started-with-api-governance.md

 #### Create a Design Library

 Often developers without access to existing resources end up creating duplicate code that leads to inconsistencies and maintenance nightmares.
 You need to identify reusable design components and put them in a central repository.
-You can do this by [creating a design library]<!--To-Do: Add link-->() in the Stoplight Platform.
+You can do this by [creating a design library](c.creating-a-design-library.md) in Stoplight Platform.
 This can then be used in APIs across your organization.

 #### Enable API Discovery

 As the number of APIs in your portfolio grows, folks need to have an easy way to discover your APIs.
 To enable this, you should make a catalog of APIs with up to date documentation.

-Using the Stoplight Platform, you can:
+Using Stoplight Platform, you can:

 - [Create Documentation](../5.-developer-experience/b.getting-started-developer-experience.md) where teams can publish their APIs for internal and external consumption.
 - Add team members to your workspace to help them keep track of dependencies using Explorer.